grafana/metrictank/docs/metrics.md

 * `tank.discarded.sample-out-of-order`:
 points that go back in time beyond the scope of the optional reorder window. these points will end up being dropped and lost.
+* `tank.discarded.sample-too-far-ahead`:
+points with a timestamp too far in the future, beyond the limitation of the future tolerance window defined via the retention.future-tolerance-ratio parameter
 * `tank.discarded.unknown`:
 points that have been discarded for unknown reasons.
 * `tank.gc_metric`: